top of page

 Because once you understand what your dog’s tail is really saying — and which direction it’s saying it in — you’ll never see behaviour the same way again.

 This isn’t just a theory.
 It’s neuroscience.
 And it might be one of the most under-utilized tools in dog behaviour today.
+If you’d like to put this knowledge into practice with your own dog, explore my dog behaviour training services.

 Brindle dog with a red toy in its mouth walking through tall, green grass | Mason's Way dog training behaviour Collingwood